emcien/iso_latte/README.md

 ### Options

-* `:stderr` - A path to write the subprocess' stderr stream into.
+* `stderr` - A path to write the subprocess' stderr stream into.
 Defaults to '/dev/null', supplying `nil` lets the subprocess continue writing to the parent's stderr stream.
 * `success` - a callable to execute if the subprocess completes successfully.
 * `fault`   - a callable to execute if the subprocess receives a SIGABRT (segfault).